arvish/arvish/README.md

 I'm Arvish.

-I'm a student at the University of Cincinnati pursuing an accelerated engineering degree in Computer Science and MBA.
+I'm a junior student at the University of Cincinnati pursuing a degree in Computer Science (Honors) and MBA.
 Go Bearcats! 🐻

 I am currently:
 - 🔬 Preparing for the `AWS Solutions Architect Certification`.